 Neurofeedback teaches the brain to self-regulate.
-Regulation means that a brain’s patterns are within normal range, a range that is optimal for the central nervous system to function.
-Dysregulation of brain patterns, which can be caused by any number of factors like stress that is chronic and unresolved, trauma, chemical exposure or exposure to certain drugs, creates an imbalance in the brain and central nervous system.
+Regulation means that a brain’s patterns are within a normal range that is optimal for the brain and central nervous system.
+Dysregulation of brain patterns, which can be caused by any number of factors like chronic stress, unresolved trauma, drugs, or metabolic issues can creates an imbalance in the electrical activity of the brain and central nervous system.
 Neurofeedback can teach the brain to regulate itself, usually without the need for medication.

 The most exciting part of neurofeedback is that the process is entirely subconscious.
-You do not have to try to make the specific brainwave pattern, or try to get the reward.
-Your brain will simply learn to function better all by itself.
+You do not have to try to make the specific brainwave pattern or try to get the reward.
+Your brain will simply learn to function better all and TBI victims

-On average Neurofeedback treatment lasts from 15-30 sessions for a single symptom and around 20-60 sessions for more chronic problems.
+On average Neurofeedback treatment period lasts from 20-30 sessions for a single symptom and around 30-60 sessions for more chronic problems.

-Treatment sessions are usually conducted at least once, twice a week is optimal.
+Treatment sessions lasting approximately 1 hour are conducted twice a week for optimal results.

 How Can Neurofeedback Help?

-Neurofeedback can help with simple things like concentration, sleeping, wakefulness, calming down and … as well as in managing migraines, stress and anxiety, depression, sensory processing integration issues, ADD/ADHD.
+Neurofeedback can help with simple things like cognitive issues, sleeping, wakefulness, calming down and … as well as in managing migraines, stress and anxiety, depression, bipolar, sensory integration issues, ADD/ADHD.

-More recently, Neurofeedback is proving to help people with autism, chronic pain, and addictions, and mental illness like bipolar disorder.
+More recently, Neurofeedback is proving to help people with autism, Asperger’s, chronic pain, addictions, stroke, concussions, and traumatic brain injury (TBI) .

-Here is an example of what we see from our readings and the progress that is made with neurofeedback training.
+Here is an example of what we see in a QEEG demonstrating the progress that is made with neurofeedback training.
 The top row shows increased activity in the frontal and midline region (red).
 The second row shows the dysregulation normalized.